LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 removed max id since it's not really of much use.

 client loop has been removed. embrace implicit loop as asyncio does now

+renamed some client params, and made other privates
+    timeout -> connect_timeout
+    connection_retries -> connect_retries
+    retry_delay -> connect_retry_delay

+sequential_updates is gone
+connection type is gone

+raise_last_call_error is now the default rather than ValueError